Say goodbye to jingly pockets, wallets stuffed with creased bills, and checkbooks. Payments are trending away from cash and paper checks.

 When it comes to accepting electronic payments, many business owners understandably want to know how long they need to wait to get their money.
 The answer depends on the type of electronic payment that’s being processed:

-- BECS direct debit: typically clear into a business’ bank account within one to three business days, depending on your specific financial institution’s rules.
+- ACH transfers: Typically clear into a business’ bank account within three to four business days, depending on your specific financial institution’s rules, but same-day ACH options exist

-- Credit card or debit card payments: typically are processed within one to three business days.
-Some banks will process overnight.
+- Credit card or debit card payments: Typically are processed within one to three business days

 Electronic payments aren’t instantaneous, so make sure to keep that in mind as you manage your business cash flow.